 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brownstown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brownstown is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Brownstown who work in sales jobs (11.13%), office and administrative support (8.65%), and business and financial occupations (8.50%).

-Being a small town, Brownstown does not have a public transit system used by locals to get to and from work.
+Brownstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Brownstown is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.84% of adults in Brownstown have a college degree.